 Suitcase Guide to Paris in Winter

-This is because, just like in the coldest places, when you go outside it is very cold (about 5 Celsius degrees / 41 Fahrenheit degrees but sometimes it might be of -0 Celsius degrees) and in the inside it could get very warm!
+This is because, just like in the coldest places, when you go outside it is very cold (about 5 Celsius degrees / 41 Fahrenheit degrees but sometimes it might be of -0 Celsius degrees) and in the inside, it could get very warm!

 What you need to take with you is surely a very thick jacket.
 If you are afraid that it will take space in your luggage just think that I recommend wearing it in advance.

 Thick trousers or jeans are necessary too, better if with woolen tights underwear.
 I truly recommend bringing sweaters too.
-In the end, boots and shoes.
+In the end, boots, and shoes.
 Better if waterproof!

-I know, I know: it is not very elegant and you might have some troubles if you have to participate a fine dinner.
+I know, I know: it is not very elegant and you might have some troubles if you have to participate in a fine dinner.
 Just make sure to be always warm enough.

 Do I forget something?
 Of course!
 You can’t go to Paris without an umbrella!
 Note down on the list of the must-haves in Winter!

 It is necessary a suitcase guide for Spring and Fall because during these seasons it is natural being a bit confused about which clothes take with you.
 During Spring and Autumn, it’s like seasons mix!
 You can have sunny days for one day and then cold, rain and wind on another.